lrgresearch/oldwebsite/index.md

 ## News

+#### May 2022
+* New version (v22.5.0) of *gpaw-tools* is released.
+It can be downloaded from *gpaw-tools* [repository](https://github.com/lrgresearch/gpaw-tools).
+You can find what's new at [release notes](https://www.lrgresearch.org/gpaw-tools/releasenotes/#version-2250) page.

+#### April 2022

+* Our new project CuOxMIST: Ga2O3/Cu2O p-n junction production and related computational studies with p-type Cu2O semiconductor thin films grown by Mist-CVD" is accepted by Gazi University.
+Congratulations.
+* New version (v22.4.0) of *gpaw-tools* is released.
+It can be downloaded from *gpaw-tools* [repository](https://github.com/lrgresearch/gpaw-tools).
+You can find what's new at [release notes](https://www.lrgresearch.org/gpaw-tools/releasenotes/#version-2240) page.

 #### April 2022

 * New version (v22.4.0) of *gpaw-tools* is released.
 It can be downloaded from *gpaw-tools* [repository](https://github.com/lrgresearch/gpaw-tools).
 You can find what's new at [release notes](https://www.lrgresearch.org/gpaw-tools/releasenotes/#version-2240) page.